NUFC injury list and return dates: Isak, Saint-Maximin and Guimaraes latest

 Ritchie picked up a calf injury in training at Newcastle during the international break.

-It is not believed to be serious but the 33-year-old has missed training this week as a result.
+It is not believed to be serious but the 33-year-old has missed training as a result.

 What has been said